 Item Description Source IP address the rule applies to.
-Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration.
+Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration .
 Destination Destination IP address the rule applies to.
-Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration .
+Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configura- tion .

+Description

-Item Description Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols. • TCP - The rule applies to TCP protocol.
-UDP - The rule applies to UDP protocol. • ICMP/ICMPv6 - The rule applies to ICMP protocol.
+Specifies the protocol the rule applies to:

+all - The rule applies to all protocols.

+TCP - The rule applies to TCP protocol.

+UDP - The rule applies to UDP protocol.

+• ICMP/ICMPv6 - The rule applies to ICMP protocol.
 In IPv6 Firewall Configuration there is the ICMPv6 option.

-Target Port The port number where the rule is used.
-Action Specifies the rule - the type of action the router performs: allow - The router allows the packets to enter the network. deny - The router denies the packets from entering the network.
+The port number where the rule is used.

+Specifies the rule - the type of action the router performs:

+allow - The router allows the packets to enter the network.

+deny - The router denies the packets from entering the net- work.